Information on data protection

-Whenever the processing of personal data is necessary for the performance of a contract to which the data subject is party, the legal basis is Article 6 Paragraph 1b of GDPR.
-This is also true for processing operations when taking steps prior to entering into a contract.
+When processing personal data necessary for the performance of a contract to which the data subject is a party, art.
+6, para.
+1, line b) GDPR is the legal basis.
+This also applies to processing operations that are necessary to carry out pre-contractual measures.

-To the extent that processing is necessary for compliance with a legal obligation to which our company is subject, the legal basis is Article 6 Paragraph 1c of GDPR.
+To the extent that processing of personal data is necessary for the fulfilment of a legal obligation to which our company is subject, art.
+6, para.
+1, line c) GDPR will be the legal basis.

-To the extent that processing is necessary for the purposes of a legitimate interest pursued by our company or by a third party, and that the interests or fundamental rights and freedoms of the data subject do not override the aforementioned interest, the legal basis for that processing is Article 6 Paragraph 1f of GDPR.
+If the processing is necessary to safeguard a legitimate interest of our company or of a third party, and if the interests, fundamental rights and freedoms of the data subject do not outweigh that legitimate interest, art.
+6, para.
+1, line f) GDPR will be the legal basis for the processing.

-3.4.
-Categories of affected persons and their data
+3.4 Categories of groups of data subjects and their data

-- Customer data and contacts, as well as data provided by customers on their customers to the extent necessary for order processing and customer service.
+- Client data and their contact persons as well as their customers' data transmitted by the client as far as is necessary for order processing and customer support.

-- Data from service providers, suppliers, and their contacts to the extent necessary for order processing on behalf of customers, service providers, and suppliers.
+- Data from service providers, suppliers and their contact persons as far as is necessary for fulfilment of the order to customers, service providers and suppliers.

 3.5 Recipients of personal data

-Above all, we will not sell your personal data to third parties nor market it in any other way.
+In particular, we will not sell or otherwise market your personal data to third parties.

-To the extent necessary, agreements with external service providers are in place in accordance with Article 28 of GDPR or with the EU standard contractual clauses.
+Where necessary, agreements are in place with external service providers in accordance with article 28 GDPR or the EU standard contractual clauses.

-A data subject’s personal data is erased or blocked as soon as there is no longer a reason to store it.
-In addition, data may be stored if European or national legislators have provided for this in Union regulations, laws, or other legislation to which the controller is subject.
-Data will also be blocked or erased once a storage period specified in the aforementioned legislation ends, unless there is a need to continue to store the data in order to enter into or perform a contract.
+The personal data of the data subject will be erased or blocked as soon as the purpose of the storage ceases to apply.
+Storage may also take place if this has been provided for by the European or national legislator in EU regulations, laws or other regulations to which the controller is subject.
+The data will also be blocked or erased if a storage period prescribed by the aforementioned standards expires, unless there is a need for further storage of the data for conclusion of a contract or fulfilment of a contract.